WHAT IS LOCAL GOVERNMENT?

 As with other democratically elected governments, councils have powers to raise revenue (partly through council rates) to provide and maintain infrastructure and services, to regulate activities (such as building development) and to impose penalties if local regulations are breached (for example dangerous dog attacks).

-Since the 1960s the role of councils has steadily expanded, thanks to a greater demand and expectation for local services.
+Since the 1960s the role of councils has steadily expanded, due to increased demand and expectation for local services.
 Local government provides vital economic, social and environmental support for communities.

 At times (for example in the area of planning and development) councils work with the State Government, and their decisions may be subject to advice and direction from the State.